 The secret sauce of Mythic Quest is that McElhenney isn't the only veteran of It's Always Sunny In Philadelphia on hand.
 Both Charlie Day, Megan Ganz and David Hornsby (who is also in the cast) executive produce Mythic Quest.
 While Mythic Quest's characters are less heinous than the Sunny gang, you can see that the show carries the excellent banter from that series over. — Henry T. Casey

-Seasons: 3 (season 3 is currently airing) + 2 special event episodes
+Seasons: 3 + 2 special event episodes

 Cast: Rob McElhenney, Ashly Burch, Jessie Ennis, Imani Hakim, David Hornsby, Charlotte Nicdao, Danny Pudi, F. Murray Abraham